kinwahlai/kinwahlai.github.io/_posts/blog/2015-07-12-auto-login-grails-functional-test.md

 2. Pass the request to RememberMeServices to process the cookie and login.
 3. Set the authentication into the security context and continue on the filter chain.

-So this post is to show you how to create your own custom RememberMeServices and setting up the service.
+So this post is to show how to create a custom RememberMeServices, setting up the service and using the service.

 ### Creating custom RememberMeServices